Future Planning For Children With Disabilities And Additional Needs

 If you are (or were) in employment, you have may a private pension or Death in Service benefits.
 Be aware that your Will doesn’t dictate who receives these funds; pension scheme trustees do, based on your beneficiary nominations.
 It's important to regularly update these nominations to reflect your current wishes for the distribution of these benefits upon your death.

-To ensure your pension and death in service benefits support a disabled beneficiary via a Trust Fund, set up the Trust while you're alive and nominate them as the beneficiary of these funds.
-This prevents direct inheritance, which your Will can't control.
-Consolidate your assets by directing your estate to this Trust in your Will and seek professional advice to ensure this strategy fits your unique situation.
+To ensure your pension and death in service benefits support a disabled beneficiary via a Trust Fund, you can set up the Trust while you're alive and nominate the Trust as the beneficiary of these funds.
+You can then also leave the disabled beneficiary’s share of your estate to this same Trust in your Will.
+You should seek professional advice to ensure this strategy fits your unique situation.

-For your pension, consider retaining it to provide ongoing income to beneficiaries after your death.
+Alternatively, for your pension, there may be options for it to be retained to provide an ongoing income to beneficiaries after your death, where appropriate for them.
 You may benefit from taking financial planning advice regarding the options for your pension and to assess if such income might impact a disabled person's means-tested benefits.
 If so, directing a lump sum into a Trust Fund could be a preferable alternative.

 Top Tip 5: Create Lasting Powers of Attorney (LPAs)